ro-savage/react-scripts-cssmodules/template/README.md

 instructions for using other methods. *Be sure to always use an incognito window to avoid complications with your browser cache.*

-1. If possible,configure your production environment to serve the generated `service-worker.js` [with HTTP caching disabled](http://stackoverflow.com/questions/38843970/service-worker-javascript-update-frequency-every-24-hours).
+1. If possible, configure your production environment to serve the generated `service-worker.js` [with HTTP caching disabled](http://stackoverflow.com/questions/38843970/service-worker-javascript-update-frequency-every-24-hours).
 If that's not possible—[GitHub Pages](#github-pages), for instance, does not allow you to change the default 10 minute HTTP cache lifetime—then be aware